-EDP 4613 Teaching Elementary Physical Education
+EDP 4613 Teaching Elementary Physical Education 3 Hours admitted to the Teacher Education Program.)

 A field-based course characterized by observations of various elementary physical education classes with an in-class emphasis on the design and implementation of instructional strategies.
 This course emphasizes necessary teacher competencies in physical education with an emphasis on cultural diversity.
 It includes the studies in movement, health-related physical fitness, and the physical education program.
 (Prerequisites: 12 hours of physical education)